HNLMS Utrecht (1898)

 HNLMS Utrecht (Hr.Ms.
 Utrecht) was a Holland-class protected cruiser of the Royal Netherlands Navy.

 Design

 The ship was 94.7 m long, had a beam of 14.8 m, a draught of 5.41 m, and had a displacement of 4,033 ton.
 The ship was equipped with 2 shaft reciprocating engines, which were rated at 10,000 ihp and produced a top speed of 20 kn.

 The ship had a deck armour of 2 in.

 Two 5.9 in single turret guns provided the ship's main armament, and these were augmented by six single 4.7 in guns and four 3 in single guns.
 The ship had a complement of 324 men.

 Service history

+Utrecht was built at the Rijkswerf in Amsterdam and launched on 14 July 1898.
+The Nederlandsche Fabriek van Werktuigen en spoorwegmaterieel then started to install the machinery.
+It finished this job on 31 May 1899.
+Meanwhile, Utrecht was lifted by Koninginnedok, so the propellors could be attached.